-There is evidence to indicate that the use of FIRST to support and progress investigations of fraud, bribery and corruption is regularly and soundly reviewed and that, where appropriate, findings lead to improvements.
+There is evidence to indicate that the use of the case management system to support and progress investigations of fraud, bribery and corruption is regularly and soundly reviewed and that, where appropriate, findings lead to improvements.

 - NHS Counter Fraud Manual

-- The NHSCFA instructions and guidance on the use of FIRST
+- The NHSCFA instructions and guidance on the use of the case management system.

-- FIRST case records
+- The case management system case records

 - Investigation files

 - Evidence of review

 - Correspondence with third parties including the Crown Prosecution Service, the NHSCFA and NHS CFS Wales

 - The NHSCFA Investigation Case File Toolkit